Thermochron

 Thermochron.modellengthMethod

-Calculate the predicted mean and standard deviation of the distribution of fission track lengths of an apatite that has experienced a given t-T path (specified by track.tsteps for time and Tsteps for temperature, at a time resolution of step(mineral.tsteps)) and given annealing model parameters am.
+Calculate the predicted mean and standard deviation of the distribution of fission track lengths of an apatite that has experienced a given t-T path (specified by track.tsteps for time and Tsteps for temperature), at a time resolution determined by mineral.tsteps given annealing model parameters am.

 Possible annealing model types and the references for the equations which they respetively implement include Ketcham1999FC Fanning Curvilinear apatite model of Ketcham et al. 1999 (doi: 10.2138/am-1999-0903) Ketcham2007FC Fanning Curvilinear apatite model of Ketcham et al. 2007 (doi: 10.2138/am.2007.2281)